ryanhaney97/translation-overlay/README.md

 [Version 0.1.1](http://bit.ly/1d9BY0x "Version 0.1.1 Download")

 ## Changelog

+Version 0.3.3 - Added a background to the dialogue box, and moved it down to compensate.

 Version 0.3.2 - Fixed another annoying bug with the reader on windows computers.
 I also made it so that java shuts down properly.
 I also bound a key to close the window, "q" by default.